Airstrike in central Baghdad kills Iran-backed militia leader as regional tensions escalate | Law-Order

 - Iraq

-An airstrike on the logistical support headquarters of an Iran-backed militia in central Baghdad on Thursday killed a high-ranking militia commander, militia officials said.
+A US airstrike on the headquarters of an Iran-backed militia in central Baghdad on Thursday killed a high-ranking militia commander, militia officials said.

-Thursday's strike comes amid mounting regional tensions fuelled by Israel-Hamas war and fears that it could spill over into surrounding countries.
+Thursday's strike comes amid mounting regional tensions fuelled by the Israel-Hamas war and fears that it could spill over into surrounding countries.
+It also coincides with a push by Iraqi officials for the US-led coalition forces to leave the country.

-Officials with the US military and embassy in Baghdad did not immediately respond to requests for comment.
+The primary mission of the US-led coalition is to fight the Islamic State, the Sunni extremist militant group that continues to carry out periodic attacks in Iraq despite having lost its hold on the territory it once controlled in 2017.
+Since then, the coalition has transitioned from a combat role to an advisory and training mission.

+The PMF, a group of Iranian-backed, primarily Shiite militias, were also key in the fight against Islamic State after it overran much of Iraq in 2014.
+The PMF is officially under the command of the Iraqi army, but in practice, the militias operate independently.

-The strike killed two people and wounded five, according to two militia officials who spoke on condition of anonymity because they were not authorised to speak publicly.
+Thursday's strike killed two people and wounded five, according to two militia officials who spoke on the condition of anonymity because they were not authorised to speak publicly.

-One of the officials said al-Saidi was driving into the garage of the headquarters affiliated with the al-Nujaba militia, one of the members of the PMF, along with another militia official when the car was hit, killing both.
+One of the officials said al-Saidi was driving into the garage of the headquarters affiliated with the Harakat al-Nujaba militia, along with another militia official, when the car was hit, killing both.

-Heavy security was deployed around the location of the strike on Baghdad's Palestine Street, and Associated Press journalists were not allowed to approach the targeted building.
-Iraqi war planes could be seen flying overhead.
+Heavy security was deployed around the location of the strike on Baghdad's Palestine Street, and Iraqi war planes could be seen flying overhead.
+An Associated Press photographer was eventually allowed access to the scene of the strike, where he saw the remains of the charred car.

 Since the outbreak of the Israel-Hamas war on October 7, a group of Iranian-backed militias calling itself the Islamic Resistance in Iraq has carried out more than 100 attacks on bases housing US troops in Iraq and Syria.